This section sets out the scope of the Regulations for Study at Oxford Brookes University.

 1.1 The University’s Regulations for Study (‘the Regulations’), together with the associated rules and procedures referred to within them, form a comprehensive framework for learning, teaching and assessment, and other aspects of the student learning experience, which all staff and students must abide by.

 1.2 As set out in the terms and conditions of enrolment, and in contracts of employment, it is the responsibility of students and staff to ensure they are familiar with the current regulations that apply to the programmes on which they are studying, or have teaching responsibilities.
 Ignorance of the Regulations will not be accepted as a defence, or as mitigation, in any proceedings brought under their provisions.

-The University Regulations cover all undergraduate, taught postgraduate, and postgraduate research programmes; and they apply equally to programmes of study leading to Brookes awards delivered by collaborative partners (local implementation arrangements are described in the Operations Manuals governing individual partnerships).
-They are updated and published online.
-Previous years' regulations are also available on the Regulations web pages.
+1.3 The Regulations cover all undergraduate, taught postgraduate, and postgraduate research programmes; and they apply equally to programmes of study leading to Brookes awards delivered by collaborative partners.
+Any approved variations applying to a specific programme of study will be described in the programme specification and student handbook; and local implementation arrangements are described in the Operations Manuals governing individual partnerships.

 1.4 The Regulations also apply in all learning and residential settings, including Field Trips and Placements, as well as University owned or managed properties and ‘partnership halls’, and any other contexts in which students of the University interact with other members of the University community, or the general public more broadly.